materiaraiding/materiaraiding-old/_ultimate/fru.md

 ---
 ## Intermission

-All players will spread as seen in the image below and close to the center of the arena, as there will be a short ranged knock back.
+All players will spread as seen in the image below and close to the centre of the arena, as there will be a short ranged knock back.

 (protean spread here)

-Ryne will become frozen in an **Ice Veil** in the center of the arena, and 8 Crystals will spawn around the arena.
+Ryne will become frozen in an **Ice Veil** in the centre of the arena, and 8 Crystals will spawn around the arena.

 There will be 4 **Crystals of Light** on Intercardinals and 4 **Crystals of Dark** on Cardinals.